nuddelaug/openshift-moodle-example/README.md

 Create a php-5.4 application (you can call your application whatever you want)

-    rhc app create moodle php-5.4 postgresql9.2 --from-code=http://openshift01.example.com:81/lang/openshift-moodle-example.git
+    rhc app create moodle php-5.4 postgresql9.2 --from-code=https://github.com/nuddelaug/openshift-moodle-example.git

 That's it, you can now checkout your application at:

     http://moodle-$yournamespace.rhcloud.com

-You'll be prompted to set an admin password and name your WordPress site the first time you visit this page.
+Moodle is being setup already during the deployment phase so ensure you'll update the items of interesst:

+    * fullname of your site
+    * shortname of your site

+the default administrative credentials equal the Database credentials.
+Please ensure to create your own administrative User.

 Notes
 =====